 In 2010, Bell Canada tried to bring this subject out of the closet with their Let’s Talk PR campaign.
 They engaged celebrities to deliver powerful messages about mental illness and consequently raised millions of dollars to support mental health initiatives in Canada.
 Regardless, they succeeded in moving the dial only slightly on this dialogue.
 On a deeply personal level, mental illness stubbornly remains a taboo subject.
 People do not talk about it honestly and openly with their family, friends and colleagues.
 In fact, many workplaces inadequately accommodate mental health problems compared to physical illnesses.
-For most people, the associated stigma of a mental illness causes them to simply suffer silently.
+For most people, the associated stigma of mental illness causes them to simply suffer silently.

 Mental Health & Childhood Conditioning

-Often, the genesis of mental health problems begin during childhood when adults teach children to ignore emotional cues.
+Often, the genesis of mental health problems begins during childhood when adults teach children to ignore emotional cues.
 While some families encourage expressiveness and help each other with personal problems, others have a long history of keeping “calm and carrying on” through life’s adversities.
 This culture of silence offers fertile ground to seeds of depression, anxiety and other mental health illnesses.
-Children who do not learn how to cope with difficult emotions in productive ways grow up on a bedrock of unhelpful learned behaviors.
+Children who do not learn how to cope with difficult emotions in productive ways grow up on a bedrock of unhelpful learned behaviours.

 For example, the human endocrine system triggers the formation of emotional tears in response to some types of stress.
 The eyes shed these tears to help the body expel built-up stress hormones.
 Gender stereotyping often leads adults to condition boys not to cry.
 They grow up equating crying as a sign of weakness.
 Such individuals fight back their naturally occurring stress management responses by denying, rather than working through their emotions.
 Their bodies remain in a state of stress, forcing them to deal with it in other ways.
-Aggression and bullying are some ways a child overcomes their own feelings of vulnerability, when nobody has taught them otherwise.
+Aggression and bullying are some ways a child overcomes their own feelings of vulnerability when nobody has taught them otherwise.
 Consequently, therapists commonly uncover bullies as deeply scarred individuals, themselves.

 Childhood trauma plays a significant role in mental health as documented in the 1980’s Adverse Childhood Experiences, “ACE” study.
 Experts found that adults were more likely to suffer mental health and addiction problems if they experienced trauma during childhood.
 For every 4 or more adverse childhood events, adults had a 700% increase towards alcohol dependence.
 Those suffering 6 or more adverse childhood events risked a 3000% chance of attempted suicide.